JuergenMang/f5-tls-decrypt/README.md

 - Disables the ssl provider
 - Disables rst cause logging
 - Creates the pms file (`dump.pms`)
-- Injects the extracted secrets in the dump (`dump-decrypted.pcap`).
+- Injects the extracted secrets in the dump (`dump-decrypted.pcap`) - only available in F5 17.1.1.1 and above.

 ```sh
 ./startdump.sh <tcpdump filter>